elymaay/WD-Leonardosw4/readme.md

 </div>
 <!-- TODO: Make a short description -->
 <div align="center">
-  I made a landing page wiht 2 features showing my Blog website and a nav where I introduced myself.
+  I made a landing page and 2 functional pages showing rating foods from Japanese restaurants and a reviews/ratings for the rastuarants.
 </div>

 <br />